VIXX: Lyrics and musical style

 With many of their releases, VIXX has tackled themes such as hope, dreams, falling madly in love with a girl although it hurts, such in the songs "On and On" (Korean: 다칠 준비가 돼 있어), which literally translates into "I'm Ready to Get Hurt", "Voodoo Doll" and "Chained Up"; breaking up with their lovers "Love Equation", "Don't Want to Be An Idol"'; generally sad or dark love songs, with the themes of obsession and insanity such as the songs "Hyde" and "G.R.8.U"; and emotional breakdown in "Error" and the timelessness of love in "Eternity".
 Most, if not all of their songs, play on the depth of raw human emotion.
 VIXX plays an active role producing their music, with all members participating in the ideas and concepts.
-Majority of the members have an active role in their music.
 Ravi, Leo, Hyuk and most recently N and Ken play an active role in composition and lyric-writing of their songs.